earthly/website/blog/_posts/2021-09-22-awk-examples.md

 </div>

 ### Awk Arrays
-The next thing I'd like to do is compare the reviews across the hunger game trilogy.
-I'd like to know if the series stays strong, or its a single great book that was stretched out into a trilogy.

-Which book was the best and which was the worst?
-If the reviews decline quickly then that is not a good sign.
+I'd like to know if the series stays strong or if it's a single great book that the author stretched out into a trilogy.
+If the reviews decline quickly, then that is not a good sign.
+I should be able to see which book was rated the best and which was the worst.
 Let's find out.

 If I were going to calculate the averages in Python, I would loop over the list of reviews and use a dictionary to track the total stars and total reviews for each.

 In Awk I can do the same:

 ``` awk
 BEGIN { FS = "\t" }
 $6~/\(The Hunger Games(, Book 1)?\)$/ {